aish-srini/--handbook/README.md

 Welcome, extravagant brilliant souls, to WEBS
 #
-We are your predecessors and, having once been in your exact place, have created a handbook you can consult whenever you need.
+We are your predecessors, and have created a handbook you can consult whenever you need.
 Enjoy!
 #
 # Essentials
   1. Common UNIX Commands